 Complaints

-1. In dealing with complaints the U3A Committee will ensure:
+In dealing with complaints the Committee will ensure:

-3. Complaints will be dealt with quickly and fairly.
+• Complaints are dealt with quickly and fairly.

 Informal process